adrianlizarraga/nibble/README.md

 - [ ] x86 windows
 - [ ] arm64 macOS

+Refer to the [language reference document](https://github.com/adrianlizarraga/nibble/wiki/Language-reference) for details.
+It is very much a work in progress.
 ## Quickstart
 ### 1. Build the Nibble compiler
 The only library required to build the Nibble compiler is the C standard library.